IngeborgArdoe/training/foundation_english/exercise-13.md

 ####8.
 Display available and locked bikes

-1. Create local task "Get bike availability" Information about available and locked bikes will have to be added to the Bike Stations objects after their initial creation, with a separate API-call.
+1. Create local task "Get bike availability".
+   Information about available and locked bikes will have to be added to the Bike Stations objects after their initial creation, with a separate API-call.
 Accordingly, you will have to create a new Local Object to store availability data temporarily.
 Do this by creating a local object named “availability” (unbounded, and String-fields "id", "bikes" and "locks") inside a local task "Get bike availability".
 See screenshots.

    ![oppg11fig12.JPG](media/oppg11fig12.JPG)
    ![oppg11fig13.JPG](media/oppg11fig13.JPG)

-2. Add a REST service
+2. Add a REST service.
    Add a Rest service to call https://gbfs.urbansharing.com/oslobysykkel.no/station_status.json.
 Map it to the availability DS.
 Then the data must be copied from availability DS to the bikes DS via a modify object-effect.
 See screenshot.

    *Note: The filter is important to ensure correct modifications!*